Language-Research-Technology/ldaca-documentation/content/browsing-searching/search/index.md

 <br>

-The Basic Search is accessed from the top left section of the Portal main page.
+The basic search function can be found in the top left section of the portal home page.

 <br>